 Of course, if you're using a template as recommended, you'll need to upload it to your Google Drive account.
-Drag and drop the .PPTX file into your Google Drive browser, then double-click it and then choose Open with Google Slides to start working with it.
+Drag-and-drop the .PPTX file into your Google Drive browser.
+Then, double-click it and choose Open with Google Slides to start working with it.

 You've just created a new Google Slides presentation.
 All you need to do now is apply a theme or template and start adding your content to your Google Drive slideshow.

-If you've got an existing presentation in PowerPoint format, you can import that into Google Slides and start from there.
-Learn how to import a PowerPoint presentation to Google Slides in this tutorial guide:
+If you've got an existing PowerPoint presentation, you can import it into Google Slides.
+Learn how to import a PowerPoint presentation to Google Slides:

 - PresentationsHow to Convert PowerPoint (PPT) to Google Slides Presentations on ImportLaura Spencer

-Advanced Tip: Copy a single a slide, or a group of slides, from one presentation to another by using the CTRL + C and CTRL + V shortcuts.
+Advanced Tip: Copy slides from one presentation to another by using the CTRL + C and CTRL + V shortcuts.
+It works for both single slides and groups of slides.
 This shortcut allows you to add content to a presentation without retyping it.

 Step 4.
 Add Your Text

-Adding text is an important part of the process of creating a professional Google slide show presentation.
+Adding text is an important part of creating a professional Google slide show presentation.
 Your words help tell your story.
 They can also serve to remind you of what you intend to say during a live presentation.

-Here's a look at how to add text to a new Google Slides presentation with the Text box tool (it looks like a T in the Toolbar menu):
+Here's a look at how to add text to a new Google Slides presentation.
+We'll use the Text box tool (it looks like a T in the Toolbar menu):